yuchanns/timefall/README.md

 ## timefall

-timefall is an efficient timer wheel for Go, optional GC-free included.
+timefall — An efficient hierarchical timer wheel for Go.